zelisinho/anypoint-examples/salesforce-to-MySQL-DB-using-Batch-Processing/README.md

 #### Batch Step 1 ####

-In this step, the DataMapper first renames the fields so that they match those in the database.
+In this step, the DataWeave first renames the fields so that they match those in the database.
 The Database connector issues the following query to the database:

 	SELECT first_name,last_name,email FROM contact WHERE email=#[payload.email]